As esports watchdog tackles widespread match-fixing, critics fear it can’t do the job

 There’s also the thorny question of cost for such investigations.

 “ESIC’s income is almost entirely consumed by investigative activity,” Hanna wrote.
 “The coaching bug investigation cost ESIC approximately US$50k alone.”
-A portion of that sum was paid to Slowinski, as well as three other employees working on the report, according to Hanna.
+A portion of that sum was paid to Slowinski as well as three other employees working on the report, according to Hanna.

-Critics describe the Commission, which employs five full time workers, as underfunded, a characterization ESIC did not dispute.
-“ESIC operates a similar caseload to the Tennis Integrity Unit and the Anti-Corruption Unit of the International Cricket Council on approximately 1/10th of the budget,” Hanna wrote in a statement to The Post.
+Critics describe the commission, which employs five full-time workers, as underfunded, a characterization ESIC did not dispute.
+“ESIC operates a similar caseload to the Tennis Integrity Unit and the Anti-Corruption Unit of the International Cricket Council on approximately 1/10th of the budget,” Hanna wrote in a statement.

-The glacial pace of the Commission’s investigation, as well as its lack of communication, have been detrimental to the goal of rooting out bad actors in the scene according to some in the esports community.
+The glacial pace of the commission’s investigation as well as its lack of communication have been detrimental to the goal of rooting out bad actors in the scene, according to some in the esports community.

 “It’s absurd,” said Ryan Friend, the founder of Rush B Media, a site that primarily covers “Counter-Strike” and “Valorant” roster changes.
 Friend believes a number of players are repeatedly fixing matches and frequently tweets about the match-fixing report’s absence.
-“But I can’t come out and just be like, these people are match-fixers.
+“But I can’t come out and just be like, ‘these people are match-fixers.’
 Like, I know they are, but I can’t do this.
 That’s not my role.”

 Some alleged instances of match-fixing are viewed as open secrets, referenced casually in Twitch chat and YouTube comments.
 Some high-profile allegations have been documented in widely viewed YouTube videos that draw attention to suspicious behavior by ostensible professionals.
 The YouTube channel slash32, for example, on which ESIC commissioner Smith announced law enforcement’s involvement in the match-fixing investigation, has several videos covering footage of matches they believe to be suspect, played by “Counter-Strike” players who have since made the jump to “Valorant.”